 (1) Subject to subregulations (2) and (3), a substance included in Schedule 3 shall not be advertised except in a bona fide professional or trade journal or other publication intended for circulation only within the medical, veterinary, dental or pharmaceutical professions or the wholesale and manufacturing drug trade.

-(2) A substance both included in Schedule 3 and listed in Appendix H of SUSDP may be advertised by its brand name or its approved name.
+(2) A substance both included in Schedule 3 and listed in Appendix H of SUSMP may be advertised by its brand name or its approved name.

 (3) A substance included in Schedule 3 may be advertised if the substance is in a pregnancy testing kit.